-Kvasir is the dead god of creative inspiration, poetry and diplomacy.
-He is not an independent god, rather he belongs to Óðin, as the All-Father’s muse.
-Having been absorbed by Óðin, they are in essence one, and thus Odin is the second-hand god of poetry and heir to Kvasir’s power.
+Kvasir is a “dead god” of creative inspiration, poetry and diplomacy.
+He is not an independent being, so much as belonging to Óðin, as the All-Father’s muse.
+Having been absorbed by Óðin, the All Father is looked to by most modern North pagans as the god of poetry.

-Kvasir can be thought of as a different, distinct side of Óðin, sort of like Frigga and her handmaids. Óðin is chief poet, and skalds began poetry sessions by referencing how the All-Father initiated them by giving them a sip of Óðrerir to drink.
+Kvasir perhaps can be thought of as a different, distinct side of Óðin, like Frigg and her handmaids.
+Skaldic tradition holds that skalds began poetry sessions by referencing how the All-Father initiated them by giving them a sip of Óðrerir to drink.
 There’s no evidence that there was a cult dedicated specifically to Kvasir, but consumption of an alcoholic beverage in which he symbolically resided may indeed have been a part of skaldic initiations.
-As the god of ritual drink-sharing, Kvasir can be called upon to help with all aspects of any sumbel or ritual toasting.
-He can be thought of the sacred present during a sumbel or blót, and called upon to help them go well.
+As the god of ritual drink-sharing, Kvasir is sometimes called upon to help with sumbel or ritual toasting.
+During a sumbel or blót, he can be called upon to help them go well.

-Poetry and metaphor are the language of the divine, capable of describing the immortal, incomprehensible powers in human language.
-It was the medium through which the spiritual teachings of the North were passed on. Óðrerir means “Stirrer of Inspiration” or “Wod-stirrer.”
-Wod is the spark of passion or creative drive within you, which manifests whenever you feel the urge to jump in and give yourself whole-heartedly to an activity or cause.
-It shows up both in artistic inspiration and berserker frenzy, as well as sexual passion.
+Poetry and metaphor are the language of the divine, capable of describing the immortal and incomprehensible in human language.
+It is the medium through which the spiritual teachings of the North were passed on. Óðrerir means “Stirrer of Inspiration” or “Wod-stirrer.“ Wod is the spark of passion or creative drive within you, which manifests whenever you feel the urge to jump in and give yourself whole-heartedly to an activity.
+It shows up both in artistic inspiration, berserker frenzy, and sexual passion.

-The ritual imbibing of psychotropic substances (in which the spirit of a god dwells) can be found in other traditions around the world.
-In Christianity, the prophet Jesus is said to transfigure the wine at Communion into his blood.
-In Hinduism, a sacred drink is consumed in ritual called Soma.
+The ritual imbibing of psychotropic substances (in which the spirit of a god dwells) can be found in traditions around the world.
+In Christianity, the Communion wine comes to mind.
+In some historical Hindu practices, a sacred drink is consumed in ritual called Soma.
 Soma is also the name of a deity who was transmuted into the liquid, which was safeguarded by the god Indra, who stole Soma similar to the way to Óðin stole Óðrerir: by taking the form of an eagle.

-As the god-turned-substance who brings both wisdom and madness, and whom was struck down by primordial entities (dwarfs and titans) Kvasir has obvious archetypal connections with Dionysus of Greece.
-As Christianity, Hinduism, and Hellenism share a common Indo-European cultural-religious seed, we can assume this is the same deity expressing himself through these differing cultural lenses respectively.
-Perhaps Kvasir shares something in common with the sacred essence said to reside in peyote by the native Meso-Americans, as well.
+As the god-turned-substance who brings both wisdom and madness, and whom was struck down by primordial entities (dwarfs/titans), Kvasir has archetypal connections with Dionysus of Greece.
+As Christianity, Hinduism, and Hellenism share a common Indo-European cultural-religious seed, we can assume this is the same deity expressing himself through these differing cultural lenses.

 Modern scholars have noted a connection between Kvasir and the Holy Grail of Celtic legend.
 This was a filled chalice which could restore wisdom to a land which had fallen into chaos.
 The Grail is depicted as having a consciousness of its own, speaking to the knights of the round table in dreams, and calling them to it.
 Skalds had the power, through their songs, praises or roasts, to make, restore, maintain or tear down the reputation of rulers.
 Just so, the Grail had the power to return to Arthur the power to rule.

-Folklorists have noticed similarities between Kvasir and the English figure, John Barleycorn, a divine being whom is ritually consumed by his worshipers.
+Folklorists have noticed similarities between Kvasir and the English figure, John Barleycorn, a divine being who is ritually consumed by his worshipers.